 With 74% of Twitter users stating that it is their first source of news, the social media platform has arguably become the fastest, most popular and authentic way for people to view news stories and the debates surrounding them.
 Through viewing Twitter’s trending section, engagement on popular tweets and specific hashtags, it is easy to gauge which news stories are popular and are generating discussion and public interaction.

 Viewing prominent tweets from news outlets also allows you to decipher which subjects they are reporting on, and the angle as to which they take.
-This will help in understanding which of your client’s stories are likely to generate the most and best coverage, and which publications would be the best fit for your story.
+This will help in understanding which stories are likely to generate the most and best coverage, and which publications would be the best fit for your story.

 PRs must utilise the social media platform and all its benefits, in order to not only generate more coverage for their clients, but also to build and improve relationships with journalists, and create new opportunities for their clients.